iwillspeak/IronRure/README.md

 Assert.Equal("1961", caps[dates["year"]].ExtractedString);
 ```

+## Performance

+In general IronRure out-performs .NET Regex, although milage may vary depending on the exact pattern and text.
+For more details checkout [the benchmarks](https://github.com/iwillspeak/IronRure/tree/master/bench/Alice).

 ## Syntax and Semantics

 For more information about the pattern syntax see [the underlying Rust crate documentation](https://doc.rust-lang.org/regex/).